SMC Center for Environmental & Urban Studies (CEUS)

-As the hub of sustainability on campus, the CEUS is home to five student environmental clubs and committees working on campus sustainability initiatives and research.
-The CEUS also works to promote sustainability throughout the SMC curriculum and support SMC’s Sustainable Technology certificate programs (see www.smc.edu/stp for details).
+The hub of sustainability on the SMC campus, the CEUS is home to several student environmental clubs and committees working on campus sustainability initiatives and research.
+The CEUS also works to promote sustainability throughout the SMC curriculum and support the SMC sustainable technology certificate programs in Photovoltaic Installation, Energy Efficiency, and Recycling and Resource Management.

 For information about the CEUS, please visit